An Unsupervised Algorithm For Learning Lie Group Transformations: Model

 where $k$ indexes the transformation.
 Note that the transformations $T_k\left( \mu_{k}, \sigma_{k} \right)$ do not in general commute, and thus the ordering of the terms in the product must be maintained.

-Because of the fixed ordering of transformations and due to the lack of commutativity, the multiple transformation case no longer constitutes a Lie group for most choices of transformation generators $A$.
+Because of the fixed ordering of transformations and due to the lack of commutativity, the multiple transformation case no longer constitutes a Lie group for most choices of transformation generators $\mb A$.
 Describing the group structure of this new model is a goal of future work.
-For present purposes we note that for several obvious video transformations - affine transformations, brightness scaling, and contrast scaling - the accessible transformations are not restricted by the model form in Equation \ref{eqn:multi}, though the choice of coefficient values $\mu_{k}$ for a transformation may depend heavily on the order of terms in the product.
+For the present, we note that many obvious video transformations -- affine transformations, brightness scaling, and contrast scaling -- can be fully captured by the model form in Equation \ref{eqn:multi}, though the choice of coefficient values $\mu_{k}$ for a transformation may depend on the order of terms in the product.

-\section{Regularization via Manifold Distance}
+\subsection{Regularization via Manifold Distance}

-In order to encourage the learned operators to act independently of each other, and to learn to transform between patches in the most direct way possible, we penalize the distance through which the transformations move the image patch.
-If the initial image patch is $y_1(0)$, this distance can be expressed as
+In order to encourage the learned operators to act independently of each other, and to learn to transform between patches in the most direct way possible, we penalize the distance through which the transformations move the image through pixel space.
+Since this penalty consists of a sum of the distances traversed by each operator, it acts similarly to an L1 penalty in sparse coding, and encourages travel between two points to occur via a path described by a single transformation, rather than by a longer path described by multiple transformations.